Cronenworth homers in 9th, Padres win; Stanek, Astros tumble

 Astros: RHP Lance McCullers Jr. (10-4, 3.20) is scheduled to start Monday night in the opener of a three-game home series against Seattle.
 The Mariners will counter with LHP Yusei Kikuchi (7-7, 4.12.

-Padres: Haven’t named a starter for Tuesday night’s opener of a two-game home series against the Angels.
+Padres: Haven’t announced a starter for Tuesday night’s opener of a two-game home series against the Angels.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports